Fluency AWS Monitoring

-We will use the AssumeRole API to securely connect with your intermediary resources without the need to pass around IAM credentials.
-An IAM Policy w/ External ID will explicity define Fluency’s scope of access to your account.
+Fluency’s integration will use the AssumeRole API to securely connect with your intermediary resources without the need to pass around IAM credentials.
+An IAM Policy w/ External ID will explicitly define Fluency’s scope of access to your account.

 At any time, you may remove the integration and/or intermediary resources to revoke access.

 The user will first initiate the integration on the Fluency Portal.
 Creating a new plugin from the Integration section will generate a unique External ID for use in the client AWS account.

 Fluency provides AWS CloudFormation scripts for the user to create AWS resources for the integration.
 Executing the CloudFormation with the External ID, will create AWS resources.

 The final step will test the above AWS configuration in the Fluency interface.
 Once the test is successful, the user can complete the rest of the integration.

 Open the main drop-down menu and choose the Cloud Integrations option under the Data Ingress section.

 On the following page, navigate to the Cloud Infrastructure as a Service section.

 To Add an integration for AWS Monitoring, choose the AWS icon from the group on the left side of the page to create a new AWS integration endpoint.